boken-engine/boken-engine/README.md

 - Can I use it for commercial projects?

-Yes, you can, but please, check the License details (TBD) to know the details.
+Yes, you can, but please, check the [License details](LICENSE) to know the details.

+## 9. License

+The Boken Engine framework is available under the [Mozilla Public License Version 2.0](https://mozilla.org/MPL/2.0/).